-The benefits, in his view, can be felt across the insurance chain, as it makes a more transparent dialogue possible between the several actors involved.
-"Brokers are able helmets, glasses, uniforms and they compare against competing man says.
+The benefits, in his view, can be felt across the insurance chain, as it makes a more transparent dialogue possible between the several they compare against competing man savs.
 "And insurers are able to see whether a high number of phies or after visiting certain ports and so on.
 They can talk to the brokers and try to understand what is happening out there."